-I could have lied to her then and there and said 'yes, it's chromium poisoning' and sent her on her way with my condolences.
+I could have lied to her then and there and on her way with my condolences.
 But something compelled me to respond the way I did.

 Perhaps I wanted to keep her there.
 Was I lonely?
 Was it as simple as that?
 Perhaps I just wanted some interaction with someone normal.
 Or maybe I wanted to tell her what I knew.
 Maybe she would be the only person in the world that could ever believe what I knew to be true.
-Honestly, I didn't know what to do, only that I didn't want her to go.
-Not yet.
+Honestly, I didn't know what to do, only that I didn't want her